arunmano121/DDQT/paper_JOSS/paper.md

 # Getting started

-A detailed description on how to get started using `DDQT` is shown at DDQT's [`readthedocs`](https://ddqt.readthedocs.io/en/latest/getting_started.html) page.
+A detailed description on how to get started using `DDQT` is at DDQT's [`readthedocs`](https://ddqt.readthedocs.io/en/latest/getting_started.html) page.

-Code reference is shown at DDQT's [`modules`](https://ddqt.readthedocs.io/en/latest/modules.html) page.
+Code reference is at DDQT's [`modules`](https://ddqt.readthedocs.io/en/latest/modules.html) page.

 # References